danmbrown/city-of-whispers/Moves.md

 - They ask for a favor.

 ### Observe Someone (Network)
 When you observe a specific person’s behavior, movements, or mannerisms to learn something about them, roll +Network.
+If you have a Tie with them, you may roll with advantage.

 - **12+** Ask two questions, add them as a Tie.
 The Magistrate will tell you what Insight you know about them.
 If you already have a Tie with them, you may ask a third question.
 - **10+** Ask two questions.
 Mark Heat to add them as a Tie.
 If you do, the Magistrate will tell you what Insight you know about them.
 If you already have a Tie with them, you may mark Heat to ask another question.